JLLLinn/IronmanCoding/Threads And Merge Sort/Readme.txt

-This program is a implementation of mergesort using threads Interesting and Fun!
+This program is my implementation of mergesort using threads Interesting and Fun!

 To compile: "make clean" --> "make"